imrafaelmerino/json-values/README.md

 ```
 ##### 2-1 Obtaining json elements.
 Working with JsElem may be necessary sometimes, for example, if it's unknown the type of the element.
-The _get_ by path method returns a _JsElem_ and has the attractive property that is total.
-What does it mean?
-Well, it means that it returns a JsElem
+The _get_ by path method returns a _JsElem_ and has the attractive property that is total, as it was mentioned above.
+Just as a reminder, it means that it returns a JsElem
-for every possible path passed in.
+for every possible path.
 Functional programmers strive for total functions.
-As I mentioned above, it's possible thanks to the _JsNothing_ type.
+It's possible thanks to the _JsNothing_ type.
 ```
 Assertions.assertEquals(JsNull.NULL,
                         json.get("e.3")